testgithubrobert/testgithubrobert/README.md

-- 👋 Hi, I’m robert sims
+- 👋 hi, i am robert sims, a mern stack developer from Kampala, Uganda.
+As a skilled developer, i make ideas and visions come to reality with just codes in order to create interactive & responsive web applications.
+I create and develope web applications basing on the mern stack.
-- 👀 I’m interested in programming mainly mern stack development
+- 👀 I’m interested in programming mainly mern stack development.
+You can visit my portfolio on https://robertsims.netlify.app to know more about me and also view my recently uploaded projects.
-- 🌱 I’m currently learning git
+- 🌱 I’m currently learning git and react.js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on fullstack and big projects
 - 📫 How to reach me robertsims7076.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...